-Enrollment: The fall 2002 maximum headcount enrollment was 1,720 students.
+Enrollment: The fall 2004 maximum head-count enrollment was 1,651 students.
 The majority of students come from a seven-county area of the south-central Missouri Ozarks region and from adjacent areas in north Arkansas.

-Academic programs: The college offers an Associate of Arts degree (A.A.) in general studies and Associate of Science degree (A.S.) in nursing.
-SMSU-West Plains also offers Associate of Applied Science degrees (A.A.S.) in Business, Child Development, Computer Technology, General Technology, Industrial Technology and Law Enforcement.
+Academic Programs: The college offers an associate of arts (A.A.) degree in general studies and an associate of science degree (A.S.) in nursing.
+Missouri State-West Plains also offers associate of applied science degrees (A.A.S.) in business, child development, computer technology, enology, entrepeneurship, general agriculture, general technology, industrial technology, law enforcement and viticulture.
 Community-oriented continuing education courses also are offered at the West Plains campus, as well as selected intersession and upper-level courses offered through the university departments and the continuing education office.

-SMSU-West Plains also offers courses at extended campuses in Mountain Grove and Houston, Mo.
-The associate of arts in general studies degree can be completed at the Mountain Grove campus.
-At SMSU's branch campus at Lianoning Normal University in Dalian, China, SMSU-West Plains offers courses leading to the associate of arts in general studies degree, with an emphasis on business.
+Missouri State-West Plains also offers courses at extended campuses in Houston and Mountain Grove, Missouri.
+The associate of arts degree in general studies can be completed at the Mountain Grove Campus.
+The program at Mountain Grove is housed in Shannon Hall, and the program at Houston is housed in the Houston Higher Education Center.